The Choir: Sing While You Work: Participants

-P & O Ferries - the choir was drawn from P&O staff in Dover and Calais, with singing in both English and French.
+P&O Ferries - the choir was drawn from P&O staff in Dover and Calais, with singing in both English and French.

 Birmingham City Council - played against the background of major budget cuts in the council.
-The choir's first major performance is in Birmingham Museum and Art Gallery in front of colleagues, friends and the judges.
+The choir's first major performance is in Birmingham Museum & Art Gallery in front of colleagues, friends and the judges.

 Sainsbury's - using staff from a store in Walthamstow, the Waltham Point distribution centre, and the Store Support Centre in London.